aonemd/margopher/README.md

 **TL;DR** You give it some text, it gives you a random (and sane) chunk out of this text.

-Basically MarGopher is based on Markov chain statistical model, except that it starts by choosing a random prefix from the states dictionary to ensure more randomness.
+Basically margopher is based on Markov chain statistical model, except that it starts by choosing a random prefix from the states dictionary to ensure more randomness.